VeriBlock/pop-bitc/pop-integration.md

          return false;
      }

-+    // VeriBlock: merkle root verification currently depends on a context, so it has been moved to ContextualCheckBlock
 +    if(block.nVersion & VeriBlock::POP_BLOCK_VERSION_BIT && block.popData.empty()) {
 +        return state.DoS(100, false, REJECT_INVALID, "bad-block-pop-version", false, "POP bit is set, but pop data is empty");
 +    }